Introducing the Rural Design team

 Prior to Rural Design, Danielle gained experience working in landscaping, predominantly in high-end residential landscapes, including hard and soft landscaping projects and ongoing maintenance.
 Those in contact with Danielle respect her wealth of knowledge at native plant identification and her positive and tenacious work ethic.

-When not at the RD helm, she relishes the wild beauty of Aotearoa – hiking, road trips and camping with mates.
+When not at the RD helm, she relishes the wild beauty of Aotearoa – fishing, hiking, and all things outdoors.

 Senior Ecologist and Restoration Manager